OssNamal/OssNamal/README.md

 **Future-Focused** – Preparation for remote jobs, internships, and freelance opportunities.

 **Peer Mentorship** – A culture of continuous learning and public development.

+ <h2> Our Projects </h2>

+Here are some of the key projects our society is actively working on:

+**OSS Website**

+Our official society website, serving as a central hub for information, events, and resources for Namal Open Source Society members and the wider community.

+•
+Status: In Progress

+•
+Technologies: [List relevant technologies, e.g., HTML, CSS, JavaScript, React, Flask]

+•
+Repository: [Link to OSS Website GitHub Repository (if available)]

+**Linus Studio**

+A collaborative environment or tool developed by our members, likely focused on Linux-related development or open-source contributions.

+•
+Status: In Progress

+•
+Technologies: [List relevant technologies, e.g., Python, C++, Linux, specific libraries]

+•
+Repository: [Link to Linus Studio GitHub Repository (if available)]

+**Linux Lab**

+A dedicated initiative or project aimed at exploring, experimenting with, and contributing to the Linux ecosystem, possibly involving setting up labs or developing tools for Linux.

+•
+Status: In Progress

+•
+Technologies: [List relevant technologies, e.g., Bash, Kernel, Docker, Virtualization]

+•
+Repository: [Link to Linux Lab GitHub Repository (if available)]